kanisterio/kanister/examples/mongodb-percona/README.md

 Those values need to be defined (this section and the s3-secret) before you execute the blueprint.

-## Install the operator and create a cluster
+## Install the Operator and Create a Cluster

 Edit cr.yaml and ensure the backup/storages section (line 443) is consistent with your s3 target, you may change :
 - the region